What’s in a name?

 Crazy idea, I know.

 You have a role in determining where PMOs go from here.
 We’ve seen that they aren’t getting much love from the business community.
 But we’ve also seen this rebirth in titles for these organizations so as to make it even clearer that this is about the business and delivering business value.
 But I would like to go even further.
 It’s not about what you call it.
 It’s about being as impactful as possible on the business.
 It’s about maximizing return on investment.

 Or, as my friend Mike Hannan has suggested, maybe the next iteration of PMOs should be called RMEs: ROI Maximization Engines.

-What you call it doesn’t matter.
+If you get that right, what you call it doesn’t matter.
 What it delivers, better.